Sachi-Fernando/Sachi-Fernando.github.io/_pages/research.md

 <!--This paper uses synthetic controls to investigate the environmental effectiveness of the carbon taxes introduced in the Nordic countries in the early 1990s.

 <!--This paper investigates if directly experiencing a natural disaster affects an individual's concerns about climate change, in Germany.-->
-**Donor Pool Selection in Synthetic Controls: Evidence from Carbon Tax Evaluations**
+**Donor pool selection in synthetic controls: Evidence from carbon tax evaluations**

-**Finite Pool of Worries and Climate Change Concerns**
+**Finite pool of worries and climate change concerns**

 <br><br><br>
 # Resting Papers

-**The Environmental Effectiveness of a Carbon Tax: A Comparative Case study of the Nordic Experience**
+**The environmental effectiveness of a carbon tax: A comparative case study of the Nordic experience**

 Earlier version - World Bank working paper series, Nov 2019 [Download paper here](https://openknowledge.worldbank.org/handle/10986/32746)